MarkPearlCoZa/Blog_General/_posts/2016-02-05-Node-Notes.md

   ...
 ~~~

-> sourceDir & testDir are directories where your source and test code are located
+> sourceDir & testDir are directories where your source and test code are located.
+Using the --watch means that mocha will rerun everytime there is a source code change.

 To start your test framework enter the following...